slowmosteve/recipe-app/README.md

 # Run the app with Nextjs dev server

-Run the app using development server using `npm run dev`
+Run the app using development server `npm run dev`

 # Build and run with Docker